bruce/puppet-vcsrepo/README.markdown

 ##Setup

+Before you begin using vcsrepo, it's worth keeping in mind that this module will not install VCS software for you.
+If you are going to use this module, you must have already installed your preferred VCS.

+Also, this module, like Puppet generally, will not create parent directories for you.
+You will need to have your parent directories in place before you begin.

 ###Beginning with vcsrepo

 To get started with the vcsrepo module, you must simply define the type `vcsrepo` with a path to your repository and the [type of VCS](#Usage) you're using in `provider` (in the below example, Git).